html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports/en/index.md

 <h3 id="perf-parsing">Optimizing for async loading</h3>

-**Imports don't block parsing the main page**.
+**Imports don't block parsing of the main page**.
 Scripts inside imports are processed in order but don't block the importing page.
 This means you get defer-like behavior while maintaining proper script order.
 One benefit of putting your imports in the `<head>` is that it lets the parser start working on the content as soon as possible.
 With that said, it's critical to remember `<script>` in the main document *still* continues to block the page:

     <head>
       <link rel="import" href="/path/to/import_that_takes_5secs.html">